DZwell/meathead_meetup/README.md

 Start the mongo server with `mongod --dbpath=./db --smallfiles`, and then the express server with `node server.js`.

+If new user panel JS files need to be added, add them to `danield:dev` task in `gulpfile.js`.

 Finally, head to `localhost:3000` to use the app.

 #####Creating users